jcolag/AttaCard-Generator/README.md

 The card information is stored in `cards.csv`, though only a limited amount of information gets generated.

+## Pseudo-Suits

+There are four "suits" in the deck, but each card carries _two_ suits with independent values.
+In the intended games, those suits are intended to abstractly (and almost certainly inaccurately) represent parts of a single attack in combat.

+ - _Aim_ refers to the ability of a player's hand to land an attack on an opponent.

+ - _Force_ refers to the strength of that attack.

+ - _Evade_ is the opposite of _Aim_, the ability to avoid an attack.

+ - _Defend_ is the opposite of _Force_, the ability to resist an attack.

+Information for the suits, like the names and "visual identity," are stored in `dynamic.csv`.

 # Credits
 [Squib](https://andymeneely.github.io/squib/) was created by [Andy Meneely](https://github.com/andymeneely) and made available under the [MIT License](https://github.com/andymeneely/squib/blob/master/LICENSE.txt).